The Break-Even Math Most People Miss

 Consider a real-world scenario.
 You have $20,000 in medical bills from a car accident where the other driver was clearly at fault.
 Without a lawyer, you negotiate directly with the insurance company.
 The adjuster offers you $18,000, which seems reasonable because it almost covers your bills.
 You accept, pay your medical bills, and net roughly zero after health insurance reimbursement claims.
 With a lawyer, the demand is built on the full scope of your damages including pain and suffering, lost wages, and future treatment needs.
 The settlement is $55,000.
 After a 33% fee ($18,333) and $2,000 in case costs, you net $34,667.
 You are $34,000 better off despite paying $18,000 in fees.

 This is not guaranteed for every case.
 Some minor fender-benders with small medical bills may not benefit enough from representation to justify the fee.
-For cases with meaningful treatment, disputed liability, or lasting functional impact, representation often improves outcomes, but not in every scenario.
+But for any case involving more than a few thousand dollars in medical treatment, disputed liability, or injuries that affect your daily life, the represented outcome almost always exceeds the unrepresented outcome by a wide margin, even after fees.